hexops/zorex/README.md

 ## A quick note about academic terminology

-Technically, Zorex is "an advanced pattern matching engine", and it is arguably incorrect to call it a _regular expression engine_ because regular expressions by nature cannot parse non-regular languages (such as HTML, which is a context-free grammar.)
+Technically, Zorex is "an advanced pattern matching engine", and it is arguably incorrect to call it a _regular expression engine_ because regular expressions by nature cannot parse non-regular languages (such as HTML).

 Any regex engine that supports backtracking, however, is _also_ "not a regular expression engine", as the author of Perl's regex engine Larry Wall [puts it](https://raku.org/archive/doc/design/apo/A05.html):